Cecil College Policies and Procedures

 I. Policy Statement

 Students enrolled at Cecil College are expected to demonstrate honesty, responsibility, civility, and respect.
-These values are essential to the learning environment and are expected to be exhibited in conduct in all areas of the College, including classes and labs.
+These values are essential to the learning environment and are expected to be exhibited in all areas of the College and external sites where College sponsored programs and events occur, including classes and labs.
 Cecil College is committed to providing an optimal learning environment for students.
-Failure to behave in a manner that supports a productive learning environment may result in immediate disciplinary sanctions, including, but not limited to, dismissal from a classroom or lab by an instructor, suspension from the College, and permanent expulsion from the College.
+Failure to behave in a manner that supports a productive learning environment may result in immediate disciplinary sanctions including but not limited to dismissal from a class, suspension from the College or permanent expulsion.

 II.
 Policy Description

 Cecil College has special interests and purposes essential to its effective functioning as an educational institution.
 These include (a) the opportunity for students to attain their educational objectives, (b) the creation and maintenance of an intellectual and educational atmosphere throughout the College, and (c) the protection of the health, safety, welfare, and property of all members of the community and the property of the College itself.
 Adherence to the Code of Conduct is a prerequisite for ongoing membership in the College community.
 A student who applies, and is admitted, to Cecil College accepts the authority of the College to establish policies and regulations regarding community members’ behavior, and the student accepts the responsibility for knowing and complying with the College’s behavioral expectations.